JiangXL/BIO206-15/Lecture4_MembraneStructure.md

 	Example 3: FLIP (what about the curve)

 + Protein moblility vary gratly
-	(1) soem  protein is free to move
+	(1) some  protein is free to move

-## MEmebrane  proteins to covalently attach to membrane lipid
+## Membrane  proteins to covalently attach to membrane lipid
 + myristoyl anchor ��ޢ
 + palmitoys anchor
 + farnesyl anchor